canada-ca/design-system/feedback/when.md

 What to do

 * Retain a copy of the comment and date/time submitted.
-* Follow the same procedures that your organization has in place for threats received through email, call centres, or social media.
+* Follow the same procedures that your organization has in place for threats received through email, social media and/or call centres.

 ## How not to use the feedback tool